What is the Early Years Foundation Stage? This is the curriculum of learning on which we base our practice.

 So what does this mean for you and your child?

 For all children learning begins at birth.
 The EYFS will help our practitioners provide appropriate play experiences to enable your child to develop in all areas.
 It will enable practitioners to recognise your child’s strengths and the areas they need more support in to develop new skills.
 For young children it is important that they are made to feel safe and secure in their surroundings, this is aided by having a ‘Key Person’ within the setting who gets to know you and your child well and builds a positive relationship with you both.

 The EYFS means that wherever your child is being cared for or educated between 0-5years they will be following the same set of principles, they will be offered a ‘principled play based approach to learning and development’.
 Young children learn best through play and our Early Years Practitioners will be able to provide your child with appropriate play and learning experiences for their stage of development and help them develop new skills.

-The activities that are provided for your child will underpin the skills they need to develop in the following areas:
+The experiences and activities that are provided for your child will underpin the skills they need to develop in the following areas:

 - Communication and Language – CL

 - Personal Social & Emotional Development – PSED

 - Literacy – L

 - Understanding the World – UW